djnivek/Fillio-server/README.md

 This is a wonderful framework based on multiple languages.
 It provides a fully backend solution for your applications.

-Our goal it's to simplify the process between the server and your application, whatever plateform it is (iOS / Android ...)
+Our goal it's to simplify the process between the server and your application, whatever plateform it is (iOS / Android ...)<br>
 We wanna symplify data management, processes like In App Purchase, iOS Notifications etc...

 We would like to eliminate writing code on the server side.